AP History Summer Institute Programs

 - Hotel Accommodations**

-the Institute or who partially attended the Institute.
+the Institute or who only partially attended the Institute.

 ** There are many hotels located near the Kennesaw State University.